6 Common Approaches In Couples Therapy And How They Can Help Your Relationship

 This type of couples therapy will be part of the individual’s treatment plan, a strengthening of the relationship, and an understanding from the other partner about their partner’s illness and how it might be managed.

 If you or someone you know lives with a substance use disorder or might be, please contact the SAMHSA National Helpline at 1-800-662-4357.

 Choosing The Right Counseling Approach For You

-Choosing the right counseling approach should largely be left up to the counselor or therapist you and your partner decide to see.
-After a session where the counselor will get to know you and your partner and an overview of why you seek therapy, the counselor will decide what counseling approach will work best for you and your situation.
+Choosing the right counseling approach is often largely left up to the counselor or therapist you and your partner decide to see.
+After an introductory session where the counselor gets to know you and your partner and why you seek therapy, they can decide what counseling approach will work best for you and your situation.

-If you want to suggest a counseling approach based on this information and your situation, this can be helpful for your therapist.
-Even if they do not want to take that approach, you are suggesting it will give them more insight into what you feel the problems are and how they might be fixed.
+If you want to suggest a counseling approach based on this information and your situation, this may be helpful for your therapist.
+Even if they do not want to take that approach, you suggesting it will give them more insight into what you feel the problems are and how you believe they might be addressed.
 Additionally, if they don’t work with the approach you need or the concern you want to address, a therapist may be able to refer you to someone who does.

 It is also okay to look for a therapist without knowing what approach or modality you want a therapist to use.
 You can look for a provider who works with couples as a whole or someone who specializes in the concern you and your partner want to talk about.
 Asking questions about a therapist or counselor’s experience, the approaches they use, and any other questions you have about how they work as a provider can help you see if they might be a good fit for you.